The Christian Science Monitor: In popular culture

-In Aldous Huxley's 1932 dystopian novel Brave New World, Christianity is replaced by a pseudo-religion focused on a deified Henry Ford, and The Monitor, while still being published, changes its name to "The Fordian Science Monitor".
+In Aldous Huxley's 1932 dystopian novel Brave New World, Christianity is replaced by a pseudo-religion focused on a deified Henry Ford, and The Monitor, while still being published, changes its name to The Fordian Science Monitor.

+In Sylvia Plath's 1963 novel The Bell Jar, The Christian Science Monitor is noted by Esther Greenwood as the only thing delivered to her mother's house, and that she could not read it due to how it "...treated suicides and sex crimes and airplane crashes as if they didn't happen", preferring tabloid journalism instead.